 Parents/carers play a crucial role in shaping the attitudes, which produce good behaviour in School and College.
 Parents/carers need to provide their children with firm guidance and positive models through their own behaviour and attitudes.
 The School and College acknowledges its duty to accept responsibility for the care and welfare of pupils during the School and College day.
-Parents can expect: Their children to be in a safe environment when in School and College.
+Parents can expect:

-- That their child will be treated in a manner that reflects the behaviour policy of the School and College. - To be informed first of the significant problem or difficulties that may be affecting their child. - To be informed of instances where their child's behaviour has deserved congratulations. - To be informed in the first instance when a Restrictive Physical intervention (RPI) has had to be used for their child and/or when a new behaviour requires a RPI.
+- Their children to be in a safe environment when in School and College. - That their child will be treated in a manner that reflects the behaviour policy of the School and College. - > To be informed of the significant problem or difficulties that may be affecting their child in school. - > To be informed of children's successes and wow moments through tapestry and/or the home school book. - To be informed when a Restrictive Physical intervention (RPI) has had to be used for their child and/or when a new behaviour requires a RPI.

-The School and College can expect parents/carers:
+The school can expect parents/carers:

-- To trust and respect the work of the staff on behalf of their children. - To support the School and College in enabling children to develop and progress. - To support and encourage their child to be a positive member of the School and College community.
+- To trust and respect the work of the staff on behalf of their children. - > To support the School and College in enabling children to develop and progress. - > To support and encourage their child to be a positive member of the school and community.